akanksha-atrey/akanksha-atrey.github.io/index.md

 ## Recent News

+* Our journal paper titled "New Frontiers in IoT: Networking, Systems, Reliability, and Security Challenges" got accepted in the [IEEE Internet of Things Journal](https://ieee-iotj.org/).
 * Our paper titled "Exploratory Not Explanatory: Counterfactual Analysis of Saliency Maps for Deep Reinforcement Learning" got accepted at [ICLR 2020](https://openreview.net/forum?id=rkl3m1BFDB).
 (December 2019)
 * Our extended abstract on "Evaluating Saliency Maps Using Interventions" got accepted at [Women in Machine Learning Workshop 2019](https://wimlworkshop.org/2019/).
 (September 2019)
 * I presented our paper "Identifying When Effect Restoration Will Improve Estimates of Causal Effect" at the [SIAM International Conference on Data Mining 2019](https://www.siam.org/Conferences/CM/Conference/sdm19) in Calgary, Canada.
 (May 2019)